De'Andre Hunter NBA Playoffs Player Props: Hawks vs. Celtics

 - The Hawks rank 10th in possessions per game with 102.9.
 His opponents, the Celtics, have a middling offensive tempo, ranking 16th with 101.9 possessions per contest.

-- Defensively, the Celtics are ranked fourth in the NBA, allowing 111.4 points per game.
+- Defensively, the Celtics are ranked fourth in the NBA, conceding 111.4 points per contest.

-- On the glass, the Celtics have given up 44 rebounds per game, which puts them 18th in the NBA.
+- Giving up 44 rebounds per game, the Celtics are the 18th-ranked squad in the NBA.

-- Allowing 23.1 assists per contest, the Celtics are the second-ranked squad in the NBA.
+- In terms of assists, the Celtics are ranked second in the NBA, giving up 23.1 per contest.

-- Looking at 3-pointers, the Celtics have allowed 11.6 makes per game, fifth in the NBA.
+- Looking at 3-pointers, the Celtics have given up 11.6 makes per contest, fifth in the league.

 De'Andre Hunter vs. the Celtics